antlr/antlr4/doc/swift-target.md

 ### Xcode Projects

-Note that even if you are otherwise using ANTLR from a binary distribution, you should compile the ANTLR Swift runtime from source, because the Swift language does not yet have a stable ABI.
+Note that if you are otherwise using ANTLR from a binary distribution, you should make sure that BUILD_LIBRARY_FOR_DISTRIBUTION is set to YES to enable library evolution support.

 ANTLR uses Swift Package Manager to generate Xcode project files.